suriyun-production/mmorpg-kit-docs/docs/pages/019-map-info.md

 In map scenes, you can add Monster Character Entity, Npc Entity, Harvestable Entity, Warp Portal Entity, Monster Spawn Area and Harvestable Spawn Area.
 No any components required to add to map scenes.

-Then you have to create Map Info, we will use Map Info to set map scene and setup some ons (for now there are **Can Pvp** flag only)
+Then you have to create **Map Info**, we will use Map Info to set map scene and setup some settings

 * * *